prokosna/sola_mpd/README.md

   - Pure functions depending on pure TypeScript
   - No side-effect is allowed
   - External dependencies (infrastructure) have to be ingested via arguments
+- services: `XxxService`
+  - Interfaces to define interaction with external services
+  - Interfaces will be provided via atoms
+  - Implementation is placed in infrastructure
 - components: `Xxx.tsx`
   - React components
   - Can be dependent on `actions` and `queries`